 Information and advice for young people with SEND

-More information about post 16 education and training choices and options that are open to young people from the age of 16 onwards.
+For more information about post 16 education and training choices and options that are open to young people from the age of 16 onwards.

-Details of the range of support and assistance that may be funded through disabled students’ allowances (DSAs).
+For details of the range of support and assistance that may be funded through disabled students’ allowances (DSAs).

-Further information about preparing for adulthood including education and finding employment.
+Learn more about preparing for adulthood including education and finding employment.